-If the work activity in Figure 6H-34 permits, a movable barrier may be used and relocated to the shoulder during nonwork periods or peak-period vehicular traffic conditions.
+If the work activity in Figure 6H-34 permits, a movable barrier may be used and relocated to the shoulder during nonwork periods or peak-period motor vehicle traffic conditions.

-Section 6G.19 Work in the Vicinity of Highway-Rail Grade Crossings
+Section 6G.18 Work in the Vicinity of Highway-Rail Grade Crossings

-When highway-rail grade crossings exist either within or in the vicinity of a TTC zone, lane restrictions, flagging, or other operations shall not create conditions where vehicles can be queued across the railroad tracks.
-If the queuing of vehicles across the tracks cannot be avoided, a uniformed law enforcement officer or flagger shall be provided at the crossing to prevent vehicles from stopping on the tracks, even if automatic warning devices are in place.
+When highway-rail grade crossings exist either within or in the vicinity of a temporary traffic control zone, lane restrictions, flagging, or other operations shall not create conditions where vehicles can be stopped on the railroad tracks with no means of escape.

+If the queuing of vehicles across the tracks cannot be avoided, a law enforcement officer or flagger shall be provided at the crossing to prevent vehicles from stopping on the tracks, even if automatic warning devices are in place.